XQuery Transformation for Databases

 button or go to menu .

-Click the New button in the dialog box.
+- Click the New button toward the bottom of the dialog box.

-The dialog box for editing an XQuery scenario is opened.
+The New Scenario dialog box for configuring an XQuery scenario is opened.

-Choose the database connection in the Transformer drop-down
+- Choose the database connection in the Transformer drop-down list.

 Configure any other parameters as needed.